vuejs/test-utils/docs/guide/extending-vtu/plugins.md

 they're imported.
 This is common if they're extending multiple interfaces at once.
 Follow the instructions of the plugin you're installing.

+Some Plugins may work in global configuration instead as explained [here](https://test-utils.vuejs.org/api/#config-global).

+Plugins can also be installed at a specific test by using `global` option for `mount` function as explained [here](https://test-utils.vuejs.org/api/#global-plugins).

 Check out [awesome-vue](https://github.com/vuejs/awesome-vue#test) for a collection of community-contributed plugins and libraries.

 ### Writing a Plugin